lemoncloud-io/lemon-core/README.md

 - [ ] use environ as default region like `ap-northeast-2`.
 - [ ] draw protocol's sequence diagram w/ `callback` mechanism.
+- [ ] on protocol, use local account name as accountId for NextContext.

 ----------------